YusraAft/YusraAft/README.md

 👯 I am eager to collaborate on projects and help ideas come to life.

-🤔 I am looking for help with learning more and am searching for internships and other opportunities.
+🤔 I am looking for help with learning more and am searching for full time opportunities in Frontend Software Engineering and UI/UX.

 💬 Ask me about my "out of the ordinary" ideas to transform technology